Keegan Bradley: PGA Championship

 The week after the WGC-Bridgestone Invitational, Bradley played in his first major, the 2011 PGA Championship.
 A second-round 64 propelled him into a share of the lead at the halfway stage, and Bradley remained only one shot out of the lead after 54 holes.
 In the final round, he triple-bogeyed the 15th hole to fall five shots behind Jason Dufner with three holes to play before recovering with back-to-back birdies on 16 and 17 which, combined with three consecutive bogeys for Dufner, left Dufner and Bradley tied after 72 holes of regulation play.
 Bradley won the three-hole playoff with a birdie and two pars, while Dufner went par-bogey-birdie to finish one stroke behind.
 Bradley became only the third player after Francis Ouimet (1913) and Ben Curtis (2003) to win a major in his first attempt, and was the first golfer to win a major with a long putter.
 He also became the seventh consecutive first-time major winner and the first American major champion since Phil Mickelson won the 2010 Masters.
 With the victory, Bradley moved from number 108 to number 29 in the Official World Golf Ranking.
 In December, he was named the PGA Tour Rookie of the Year.

 2012

 At the 2012 Northern Trust Open, Bradley and Phil Mickelson each made long birdie putts on the 72nd hole to force a three-man playoff with Bill Haas, who made a 45-foot birdie putt on the second playoff hole to win the tournament.
-During the final round of the event, Bradley was seen numerous times spitting on the course in between hitting his shots.
-He later apologized and cited his nervous reflex as the cause of the excessive spitting.
 Bradley held a two-stroke lead during the final round of the 2012 WGC-Cadillac Championship but dropped four shots over the final four holes, including a double bogey on the 18th, to finish T-8.
 He started the season with nine consecutive top-25 finishes, then had just one in his next ten outings.
 In June, Bradley played in Europe for the first time at The Irish Open at Royal Portrush and missed the cut.